BarnardNLP/lab-manual/lab-manual.md

 Computationally intensive research happens on:

-- [Habanero](https://confluence.columbia.edu/confluence/display/rcs/Habanero+HPC+Cluster+User+Documentation), Columbia high-performance computing cluster.
-Here are some [good](https://confluence.columbia.edu/confluence/display/rcs/Habanero+-+Getting+Started) [guides](https://rabernat.github.io/research_computing/introduction-to-the-habanero-hpc-cluster.html) to go through
+~- [Habanero](https://confluence.columbia.edu/confluence/display/rcs/Habanero+HPC+Cluster+User+Documentation), Columbia high-performance computing cluster.
+Here are some [good](https://confluence.columbia.edu/confluence/display/rcs/Habanero+-+Getting+Started) [guides](https://rabernat.github.io/research_computing/introduction-to-the-habanero-hpc-cluster.html) to go through~
 - abox1, a system with 2 GPUs (GeForce RTX 3090) and 64 CPUs for running neural network models.
 - abox2, a system with 2 GPUs (GeForce RTX 3080) and 128 CPUs for running neural network models.

-If you think your research would benefit from running on Habanero, Adam can sponsor an account.
+- @azpoliak TODO: add information for Powerwulf once its up and running.

 Our suggested workflow is to do non-intensive computations and analyses on your personal desktop or laptop computer, and to offload more intensive analyses to one of these systems.

-> **Action item**: If you are using abox{1,2} or Habanero, go
+> **Action item**: If you are using abox{1,2} or Powerwulf, go
 > through this [Art of the Command Line tutorial](https://github.com/jlevy/the-art-of-command-line)